JosephTrevorrow/ValueSystemsAggregation/README.md

 Acknowledgements
 ----------
 This repository contains the [implementation of the pIRLS algorithm](https://github.com/fast-algos/pIRLS) ([article](https://papers.nips.cc/paper/2019/hash/46c7cb50b373877fb2f8d5c4517bb969-Abstract.html)).
-Both articles should be cited when citing our work.
+This article should be cited when citing our work.